 Please see our information for victims of crime, including possible victim compensation programs in the United States.
 Specific information on the Austrian crime victim compensation program can be found on the U.S. Embassy’s website.

 The local equivalent to the “911” emergency line in Austria is “133.”

 CRIMINAL PENALTIES: While traveling in Austria, you are subject to its laws.
-While you are overseas, U.S. laws do not apply, and if you do something illegal in your host country, your U.S. passport won’t help you avoid arrest or prosecution.
+While you are overseas you do not enjoy the same rights and privileges that you have in the U.S. If you do something illegal in your host country, your U.S. passport won’t help you avoid arrest or prosecution.
 It is very important to know what is legal and what is not, since foreign laws and legal systems can be vastly different from our own.
 Criminal penalties also vary from country to country.
 There are also some things that may be legal where you are traveling but illegal in the United States.
 If you engage in sexual conduct with children or use or disseminate child pornography in a foreign country, you can be prosecuted in the United States.